Yuen-Ying Chan

-Yuen-Ying Chan (陳婉瑩 (Chén Wǎnyíng), also known as Ying Chan) is a Hong Kong-based American journalist and journalism academic whose investigative work and subsequent successful defence of a libel suit helped establish Taiwanese media freedom.
+Yuen-Ying Chan (陳婉瑩 (Chén Wǎnyíng), also known as Ying Chan) is a Hong Kong–based journalist and journalism academic whose investigative work and subsequent successful defence of a libel suit helped establish Taiwanese media freedom.

 Background and career overview

-A Hong Kong native with American citizenship, Chan received a bachelor's degree in social sciences from the University of Hong Kong and a master's in journalism from the Chinese University of Hong Kong.
+A Hong Kong native, Chan received a bachelor's degree in social sciences from the University of Hong Kong and a master's in journalism from the Chinese University of Hong Kong.
 Chan moved to the United States in 1972 to pursue a graduate degree at the University of Michigan.
 She later worked for the New York Daily News.

 In 1999, Chan founded the Journalism and Media Studies Centre at the University of Hong Kong, with it offering both graduate and undergraduate degrees in journalism.
 She then led the centre as Director until 2016.
 She also established the Cheung Kong School of Journalism and Communication at Shantou University in Guangdong, China, and became its first dean.

 In October 2016, she joined Hong Kong public policy think tank Civic Exchange as a Distinguished Fellow.

 Liu Tai-ying libel action

-In 1996, Chan collaborated with Shieh Chung-liang, the Taiwan bureau chief of the Hong Kong-based magazine Yazhou Zhoukan to investigate possible Taiwanese contributions to US President Bill Clinton's re-election campaign.
+In 1996, Chan collaborated with Shieh Chung-liang, the Taiwan bureau chief of the Hong Kong–based magazine Yazhou Zhoukan to investigate possible Taiwanese contributions to US President Bill Clinton's re-election campaign.
 The pair wrote an article that appeared on 25 October reporting that Liu Tai-ying, the business manager of Taiwan's Kuomintang political party, had offered $15 million to Mark Middleton, an ex-Clinton White House aide.
 The article included a denial from Liu that he had offered the money.
 Liu went on to file a criminal libel suit against the pair on 7 November.
 Chen Chao-ping, a political consultant named as the source of the story, was added as a co-defendant.
 Liu also filed a civil suit for $15 million in damages.

 Calling the trial "a test case for press freedom in Asia", The Committee to Protect Journalists filed an amicus brief on their behalf, as did ten major US media companies.
 The Kuomintang called a special meeting to endorse the libel suit and condemn Chan and Shieh.
 However, a Taiwanese district court ruled in the pair's favour on 22 April 1997.
 The ruling was "hailed as a landmark decision" for press freedom by media watchdog groups, in part because Judge Lee Wei-shen's decision acknowledged the constitutional right to a free press for the first time in Taiwanese judicial history.